 Automatic vs. Semi-Automatic vs. Manual Firing - Automatic firing means that as long as the trigger or firing switch is closed, the gun will continue to pump out rounds.
 An example of this would be a machine-gun.
 Semi-Automatic means that the trigger or firing switch must be cycled for each shell fired, but that all shell handling operations are performed without manual intervention.
 An example of this operation would be a magazine fed pistol.
 Manual means that each individual shell must be handled and rammed into the breech by the gun crew in order to fire.
 An example of this would be a single-shot bolt action rifle.
-A "semi-automatic" breech is one in which the breech must be closed manually after the round is rammed, but when the gun fires the breech opens by itself and ejects the spent shell casing (cartridge).
-A "fully automatic" breech is one in which the breech mechanism closes by itself when the round is rammed as well as opening and ejecting the shell casing automatically after the weapon fires.
+A "semi-automatic" breech is one in which the breech mechanism closes by itself when the round is rammed and then opens and ejects the shell casing automatically after the weapon fires.

 Base Slap - When an armor piercing projectile hits an armored plate at an angle, there is a tendency for the shell to "yaw" or tilt as it pierces the plate.
 This tilt, if large enough, can result in the end of the shell - the base - hitting against the edges of the shell hole.
 The impact can cause the shell to break up and thus not detonate properly.
 Base slap also refers to when a shell hits a plate at such a large angle of obliquity that it starts to ricochet.
 As the nose of the projectile bounces off, the base of the shell slams down onto the armor plate, which again can cause it to break up or detonate prematurely.
 See "Hammer Action" below.